cbohara/databricks_machine_learning/README.md

 ex: number of trees, max depth, etc

 Libraries like SparkML abstracts away many of the complexities of adjusting model paramters interally during the training process

+selecting hyperparameter values
+- build a model for each hyperparameter value
+- evaluate each model identify the optimal hyperparameter value
+- use a validation set = not the the training nor test data set

+training = building model
+validation = select hyperparameters for model
+testing = final model evaluation

+don't use one hot encoding with random forest
+because that will make new columns that will interfere with how random forest samples columns
+so instead of having just a neighborhood column we would have a neighborhood_is_mission column and that would be 1 or 0, neighborhood_is_soma column and that would be 1 or 0, etc
+and some of the trees would only get a few neighborhoods and not all the neighborhoods